adrb/mqradar/README.md

 ## Introduction

 MQRadar is a MQTT protocol client, designed to discover and auto configure MQTT devices.
-In conjunction with linux Zeroconf capabilities (Ahahi and mDNS) it allows ad-hoc configuration of IoT devices.
+In conjunction with linux Zeroconf capabilities (Avahi and mDNS) it allows ad-hoc configuration of IoT devices.

 The principle of operation is rather simple, it connects to MQTT broker